lupuszr/horizon/README.md

 # 🌐 HorizonPush

+> 🚧 **Experimental & Work in Progress**: HorizonPush is actively being developed.
+Expect breaking changes, incomplete features, and evolving APIs.

-HorizonPush is a world file-sharing and synchronization tool leveraging `iroh` for peer-to-peer transfers and multi-provider blob streaming.
+HorizonPush is a file-sharing and synchronization tool leveraging `iroh` for peer-to-peer transfers and multi-provider blob streaming.
 It provides an extensible WebAssembly (Wasm) API, integrates with S3 for storage, and includes a Tauri-based desktop application.

 ## ⭐ Features